middlebury/college-handbook/content/iv-policies-for-the-institute/d-employee-handbook/d-1-employment-policies-and-practices.md

 While professional development goals are an expected component of performance evaluations in general, a specific, written performance improvement plan is mandated if an employee receives an unacceptable overall rating on a performance evaluation, if the employee’s employment in that position is to continue thereafter.

-**D.1.ee.
+**D.1.dd.
 Progressive Discipline**

 The Institute may choose in appropriate situations to utilize a progressive discipline system to serve as a fair and consistent means to enforce Institute rules and regulations and to address conduct or performance deficiencies.
 The purpose of progressive discipline is to retain employees through identification and correction of certain types of problems.
 Failure to correct such problems may lead to suspension or termination, and serious infractions may result in immediate termination.
 The Institute reserves the right to terminate the at-will employment of any employee at any time, with or without cause or notice; thus, progressive discipline is applicable or not, at the discretion of the Institute, for those situations deemed appropriate by the Institute.

 If a situation, at the discretion of the Institute, warrants progressive discipline, the disciplinary actions applied may include a verbal warning, a written warning, a written reprimand, and/or termination from employment.
 Every action need not be taken in each case, and depending upon the relevant circumstances, the Institute may decide to take any disciplinary action, including immediate termination, at any time.
 Relevant circumstances that affect the course of disciplinary action may include the Institute’s judgment as to the seriousness or severity of the individual employee's deficiencies in performance and/or conduct, prior performance and conduct, and management's assessment of appropriate factors identified during the investigation.
 Examples of some of the circumstances that in the Institute’s judgment might lead to summary discharge include, but are not limited to:

 * Conduct that is in opposition to the Institute's nondiscrimination or harassment policies;
 * Sustained insubordination or refusal to comply with a reasonable request given by the supervisor or Institute official, or abusive treatment of a supervisor or Institute official;
 * Theft of Institute property, personal property, or theft of service;
 * Falsification of records, time cards, or claiming sickness under false pretenses;
 * Disorderly conduct while on the job;
 * Deliberate, frequent, and/or recurring violations of stated safety regulations, even if they are not intentional;
 * Unexcused absence without notice for three days;
 * Use or possession of, or being under the influence of illegal substances or alcohol while at work;
 * Threatening physical harm, or actual physical violence to another member of the Institute community;
 * Breach of confidentiality, which is defined as releasing to unauthorized persons, or misuse of confidential information to which an employee is privy because of her/his job.

-**D.1.ff.
+**D.1.ee.
 Promotions and Transfers**

 Employees are encouraged to apply for promotions to positions for which they are qualified.
 Promotions and transfer decisions are based on the hiring supervisor’s and/or his/her supervisor’s judgment of ability, qualifications, and potential for the position.
 Some promotions or transfers may be offered without open recruitment.

-**D.1.gg.
+**D.1.ff.
 Reorganization**

 Managers considering reorganization of their units should consult with Human Resources.
 They will be expected to complete a specific process as outlined in the Reorganization and Severance Policy, in partnership with Human Resources.

-**D.1.hh.
+**D.1.gg.
 Employment: Internal Career Opportunities**

 All vacant positions are posted on the Institute web site for a minimum of 5 business days and internal candidates have an opportunity to apply unless in a special circumstance a waiver of posting is granted by the president of the College.

 Normally, an employee must have been in her/his current position for a minimum of 3 months before being eligible to apply for positions in other departments.
 If an employee is selected to interview for a position, and is a final candidate, the employee should inform her/his current supervisor of her/his interest in the new position.
 If an employee is offered and accepts a position external to her/his current department, coordination between both departments, facilitated by Human Resources, may be required to ensure that the timing of such a transfer does not result in a hardship to the Institute.
 Normally, the transferring employee will assume her/his new duties two weeks after being selected for the new position.

-**D.1.ii.
+**D.1.hh.
 Voluntary Termination of Employment/Resignation**

 Resignation is defined as employment termination initiated by an employee who chooses to leave the Institute.
 An employee who is considering leaving the Institute for any reason is encouraged to discuss her/his situation with her/his immediate supervisor before making a final decision.